This week on HSHSP Ep 164: How and Why to Use Literature Study Guides. This post is running concurrently on the Ultimate Homeschool Podcast Network.

 - Check out these posts on group discussions, discussion questions for Literature co-op classes, and a good order for studying different types of Literature.

-- Check HSHSP Episode 153: Helping Teens Adjust to Group Classes and HSHSP Episode 92: Helping Literal Thinkers with Literature Analysis.
+- Also, check HSHSP Episode 153: Helping Teens Adjust to Group Classes and HSHSP Episode 92: Helping Literal Thinkers with Literature Analysis.

 Want some homeschool high school mom community?